One Piece Vs Two Piece Toilet: Which One To Pick?

 - Mounting option

-- Cheaper - A LOT
+- Cheaper - A LOT of cheaper

 - Lower shipping cost